12 Best Long Head Bicep Exercises For Massive Peaks

 How To Do

-1. Hold the barbell with a close grip (can be hip width or closer).
+1. Hold the barbell with a close grip (it can be hip-width or closer).
 Your palms should be up and a few inches apart.

 2. Your feet should be shoulder-width.
-Keep your torso straight and your head up, and your elbows should be held close to your torso.
+Keep your torso straight, your head up, and your elbows held close to your torso.

 3. Concentration Curl

-The Concentration Curl is a great way to build up your biceps.
-This exercise should be a part of your arms workout routine.
-It’s also a great way to target the long head muscles as you’re going to be concentrating on the peak and try to “blow” it up.
+This exercise should be part of your arms workout routine.
+It’s also a great way to target the long head muscles, as you’ll concentrate on the peak and try to “blow” it up.

 Concentration Curl